About -> Me

 I have a 1990 Nissan that I wrench on, and I prefer to do all my own house and car maintenance.
 I have a PC setup under my floor.
 I like doing things myself.
 I find satisfaction in handling my own needs and understanding how things work.

 I'm married, have a dog and a cat, and I've lived mostly in Wisconsin with a stint in Arizona.
-I mostly read non-fiction, articles, textbooks, self-help, how-to, cooking, etc. I can never really get into fiction reading.
+I mostly read non-fiction: articles, textbooks, self-help, how-to, cooking.
+I can never really get into fiction.
 I'm a coffee fanatic, I appreciate good beer, and I'm a big fan of anime, The Matrix, Speed Racer, and Transformers.
-I think that means I'm a nerd, geek, dork, weeb or other, but I'd say I'm also pretty active, especially with climbing.
+I think that means I'm a nerd, geek, dork, weeb, or other.
+But I'd say I'm also pretty active, especially with climbing.

 At some point, I want to document more of these projects, maybe as write-ups on my website: the climbing wall, the deck, the under-floor PC setup.
-Its all a part of impulse I have: build things, figure things out, share what I learn.
+It's all part of an impulse I have: build things, figure things out, share what I learn.

 On AI